backdrop-contrib/photoswipe/README.md

 Within 'Manage Displays' for a content type that includes images, select 'Photoswipe' for the format of an image field.
 Then choose the settings for the node images and the photoswipe images.
 Multiple images will then be displayed as a gallery.
+An additional setting is provided to inhibit the gallery action but allowing the 'lightbox' type of display as for single images.

 ### Single image in node
 Photoswipe can be used similarly for fields for single images within